One of these drones just might save your life

 Rinaudo and his co-founders thereafter set out to invent a way to deliver meds to remote clinics and hospitals on demand.
 The Silicon Valley start-up tasked its team of top aerospace engineers and military drone specialists with developing fast, long-range, airplane-type drones.
 The current aircraft can transport a 3-pound, parachute-equipped cardboard box more than 95 miles on a single battery charge.

 "That's two units of blood plus meds — enough to save a life," Hamilton says.
-"One of the engineers told me: 'I used to drop bombs, now I drop blood.' "
+"One of the engineers told me: 'I used to build drones that drop bombs, now I build drones that drop blood.' "

 Today, several hospitals can order blood or meds via text and have it delivered within 30 minutes.
 Zipline gets a fee for each delivery.
 The drones, which operate like military UAVs, navigate using GPS and Rwanda's cellular network.